seedifferently/apidocs-v4/source/includes/_scheduling.md

 schedule appointments in a manner independent of the provider's PM system.
 OAuth scopes are used to restrict access to provider's PM systems and user's personal information.

+This API requires a live integration and PokitDok development work to initiate.

 Available Scheduling Endpoints:

 | Endpoint                            | HTTP Method | Description                                                                  | Scope                             |